ChandulaNethmal/chandulanethmal.github.io/_pages/photos.md

     image_path: /assets/images/mm-layout-archive.png
     alt: "archive layout example"
 last_modified_at: 2020-05-08T14:07:54-04:00
+intro:
+  - excerpt: 'Some random **Photos** taken by me in my jounery of life.*We take photos as a return ticket to a moment otherwise gone*'

 toc: true
 ---

+*We take photos as a return ticket to a moment otherwise gone*

 {% capture fig_img %}
 ![Foo]({{ '/assets/images/photos/1.jpg' | relative_url }})